CarlGao4/Muse-Sounds/README.md

 # Muse-Sounds

-The Muse Sounds soundfont only for research purpose
+The Muse Sounds soundfont in sf2 and sf3 format only for research purpose

 ## Why this repo